Clinical Cardiac Electrophysiology Fellowship

 Program Director: Matthew Zipse, MD

-Cardiac Electrophysiology AIMS
+Clinical Cardiac Electrophysiology AIMS

-Education and training of the best electrophysiology fellows in all aspects of electrophysiology.
-The trainees we recruit have an interest in academic electrophysiology, research, and teaching.
-We train fellows who will excel in and lead their fields, whether it be in academics, research, or clinical medicine.
+3. We train fellows who will excel in and lead their fields, whether it be in academics, research, or clinical medicine.
 Regardless, the foundation for whatever eventual career they embark upon is a strong clinical training.

 To apply:

-• This Fellowship is a 2 year ACGME-accredited program with a complement of 2 annually.
+• This fellowship is a 2-year ACGME-accredited program with a complement of 2 annually.

 • Applications for fellowship should be submitted through Electronic Residency Application Service (ERAS) - July Cycle.